What is DeFi?

 What do you use DeFi for?

 If you want to get started here, you have to know what you are doing well, because you quickly make mistakes with contracts of coins, networks that have coins on them or (gas) fees.
-Moreover, a DEX running on Ethereum, such as UniSwap, is very expensive in transaction fees because of Ethereum's high gas fees.
+Moreover, a DEX running on Ethereum, such as UniSwap, very expensive in transaction fees because of Ethereum's high gas fees.

 A little bit of advice for those interested in trading on a DEX: if you are not going to bet large sums of money, trading on an Ethereum DEX is pointless.
 You will lose more money with fees than you can ever gain with coins, unless you get a diamond tip.
 Try PancakeSwap or something then, it works with much lower fees, but even then you have to read up well.
 Start with very small amounts.